Probing the limits of cosmological information from the Lyman-$\alpha$ forest 2-point correlation functions: Quasar Spectra

 \subsection{Synthetic Data}

 We use 50 independent synthetic realizations (mocks) of the first three years of DESI to compute covariance matrices.
-The mocks were generated by \texttt{quickquasars}\footnote{\url{https://github.com/desihub/desisim/blob/main/py/desisim/scripts/quickquasars.py}}, with input quasar continua produced by the \texttt{simqso}\footnote{\url{https://github.com/imcgreer/simqso}} library.
-The \texttt{simqso} package models the continuum as a broken power-law and is optimized to better match the mean continuum observed in eBOSS DR16 \citep{bourboux_completed_2020} using principal component analysis (PCA).
-These unabsorbed continua are then multiplied by transmission files generated with \texttt{LyaCoLoRe} \citep{farr_lyacolore_2020}.
+The mocks were generated by \texttt{quickquasars}\footnote{\url{https://github.com/desihub/desisim/blob/main/py/desisim/scripts/quickquasars.py}}, a DESI software suite that simulates realistic quasar spectra and is described in \cite{herrera-alcantar_synthetic_2023}.
+These mocks include input quasar continua produced by \texttt{simqso}\footnote{\url{https://github.com/imcgreer/simqso}}, a package that generates mock quasar spectra and photometry \cite{simqso}.
+This package models the continuum as a broken power-law and is optimized to better match the mean continuum observed in eBOSS DR16 \citep{bourboux_completed_2020} using principal component analysis (PCA).
+These unabsorbed continua are then multiplied by transmission files generated with \texttt{LyaCoLoRe}, a package that produces synthetic \lya forest datasets \citep{farr_lyacolore_2020}.

 The \texttt{LyaCoLoRe} mocks were recently updated to include more realistic small-scale clustering and broadening of the BAO peak due to the nonlinear growth of structure \cite{casas_2025_validation}.
 We use these improved mocks for this work.
 Each mock is representative of the DESI DR2 \lya forest dataset with realistic noise and a comparable magnitude and redshift distribution.
 For more details on the DESI mock creation process, see \cite{herrera-alcantar_synthetic_2023} and \cite{casas_2025_validation}.
-For this work, we use mocks without contamination from metals, BALs, or optically thick absorbers to isolate the effects of the distortion introduced by continuum fitting.
+For this work, we use mocks without contamination from metals, broad absorption lines (BALs), or optically thick absorbers to isolate the effects of the distortion introduced by continuum fitting.
 We use the true continua of the mocks for the undistorted analysis, and compare this to the continuum fitting (distorted) analysis to quantify the improvement in constraining power enabled by perfect knowledge of the true continuum.
 The computation of the covariance matrix is described in Section~\ref{sec:covariance}.